 YouTube includes live streaming functionality, as do some Vimeo plans.
 However, as we mentioned above, these streaming solutions have many drawbacks for the average broadcaster or business.

 If you’re interested in testing these features for yourself, it’s quite easy to do.
-Simply contact our support team and we’ll give you access to our new advanced video hosting platform.
+Simply contact our support team and we’ll give you access to our advanced video hosting features.

 Choosing the Right Video Hosting Platform for You